Eligibility and Application Information

 Applicants should be aware that virtually all financial aid awarded by Rhode Island College is limited to students who are:

-- Accepted into a program that will lead to a degree
+- Enrolled in a program that will lead to a degree

 - U.S. citizens or eligible noncitizens